4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/avlTree/README.md

 between the two nodes <= 1 too?
 </details>

-It can be mathematically shown that a **height-balanced tree with n nodes, has at most height <= 2log(n)**.
+It can be mathematically shown that a **height-balanced tree with n nodes, has at most height <= 2log(n)** ( in fact, using the golden ratio, we can achieve a tighter bound of ~1.44log(n)).
 Therefore, following the definition of a balanced tree, AVL trees are balanced.

 <div align="center">
     <img src="../../../../../docs/assets/images/AvlTree.png" width="40%">